 On March 11, 2021, Congress passed the \$1.9 trillion American Rescue Plan Act of 2021.
 The legislation provided, among other provisions, an additional \$10.4 billion for programs designed to strengthen the agricultural and food supply chain, additional resources to purchase and distribute agricultural commodities to nonprofits, restaurants or other food related entities, increase access to health care in rural communities and provide debt relief and other support programs for socially disadvantaged farmers and ranchers.
-The debt relief will come in the form of \$4 billion to provide direct payments of up to 120% of a socially disadvantaged farmer's or rancher's direct debt from the USDA's FSA or loans guaranteed by FSA and made by an approved lender.
+The legislation is designed to provide debt relief of \$4 billion in the form of direct payments of up to 120% of a socially disadvantaged farmer's or rancher's direct debt from the USDA's FSA or loans guaranteed by FSA and made by an approved lender.
 In addition, \$1.01 billion was appropriated to provide outreach, technical assistance and funding to educational institutions to help improve land access to socially disadvantaged farmers and ranchers, among other uses.